ngauthier/active-listener/README.markdown

 This will use the config file "config/active-listener.yml".
 It will put the log file in "log/active-listener.log" and the pid file for tracking the process in "log/active-listener.pid".

 ### Special Handling of ActiveListener rake tasks that depend on the rails environment
-The scheme devised in the previous sections will generate infinite an infinite loop if your Active Listener rake tasks depend on the rails environment being loaded.
-This occurs because we have added the initializer code into config/initializers.
+The scheme devised in the previous sections will generate an infinite loop if your Active Listener rake task(s) depend(s) on the rails environment being loaded.
+This occurs because we have added the initializer code into config/initializers, which gets loaded every time the environment is loaded.
 In order to avoid this, we can set a global variable that is queried in the initializer, providing conditional load behavior.
 Now, our initializer looks like this:

     if !$active_listener_activated
       require 'active-listener'